 A: The Iowa Department of Education is requiring schools to keep attendance as if we were all on-site.
 We must track attendance and require students to participate no matter which option is selected.

-Q: We may take an out-of-state vacation prior to school starting.
+Q: We may take an out-of-state vacation.
 Must children self-quarantine following travel?
 Thanks!

 A: We ask everyone to follow CDC guidelines when traveling.